 All of the documents you file with the court in your case must be served on all other parties.
 Some documents, such as discovery requests and responses, are not filed with the court but must still be served.
 See the videos and Step-by-Step guides on Discovery on our website at http://www.saclaw.org/pages/discovery-topic.aspx for more information.

 You cannot serve your own documents.
 Documents must be served by someone over 18 who is not a party to the case.

 Responsive paperwork and Motions are served prior to filing with the court.
 The court will not accept these documents unless they are accompanied by a signed Proof of Service.

 The Judicial Council form commonly used in this procedure is:

-Click here to view this guide as a video.
+Click here to view "Serving Documents by Mail" as a video.

 updated 11/13 mpj

 reviewed 11/13 en